george-hawkins/pololu-romi-jetbot/pi-gstreamer.md

 [Binning](https://www.ubergizmo.com/what-is/pixel-binning-camera/) that multiple sensor pixels are combined to form one super pixel to reduce noise.
 This can be useful in low light situations (but whether it outways the loss in resolution depends on the situation).

-Anyway 640x480 was chosen for these examples just because it was convenient to work with small video windows when experimenting with various settings etc. and not because of binning.
+Anyway 640x480 was chosen for these examples not because it's better than other modes, you should chose the mode based on what you want.
+I was working in a relatively low-light setting and also it was convenient to work with a small video window when experimenting with various settings etc. And importantly 640x480 is one of the modes that uses the full sensor.

 Hardware limitations
 --------------------